meirisoda/school_fall2023/NTRN201/My Notes/Module 10 - Vitamins and Minerals.md

 Immature cells can't divide because they can't form new DNA and keep growing larger
 	Tongue inflammation, diarrhea, poor growth, mental confusion, depression, nerve dysfunction Recommended is 400 mcg/day (600mcg/day for pregnancy)
-- Low folate levels in pregnant women are linked to neural tube defects in fetuses
+- Low folate levels in pregnant women are linked to neural tube defects in fetuses (important because neural tubes close within the first 28 days of pregnancy)
 #### Vitamin B12
 Stored in the liver.
 ### Choline